Hershey Trust Company

-The Hershey Trust Company is an American corporation incorporated on April 28, 1905, by Milton S. Hershey, Harry Lebkicher and John E. Snyder.
-The company is a minority owner of The Hershey Company and sole private owner of Hershey Entertainment and Resorts Company and administrator of the 2,000 student Milton Hershey School.
-It manages the $13.751 billion USD (2015) endowment of the Milton Hershey School and School Trust.
+The Hershey Trust Company is an American trust company based in Hershey, Pennsylvania, established in 1905.
+Its sole business is the management of several charitable trusts endowed by Milton S. Hershey.
+The largest is the Milton Hershey School Trust, which has $17.4 billion of assets as of 2021, including Hershey Entertainment and Resorts Company and a controlling stake in The Hershey Company.

 History

-On April 28, 1905, the Pennsylvania Department of State issued a charter creating the Hershey Trust Company.
-In 1909, when Hershey founded the Milton Hershey School, Hershey appointed the Trust as administrator of the school trust.
+On April 28, 1905, the Pennsylvania Department of State issued a charter creating the Hershey Trust Company, which was incorporated by Milton S. Hershey, Harry Lebkicher and John E. Snyder.
+It provided banking services and mortgages to residents of Hershey and the surrounding Derry Township.
+In 1909, when Hershey founded the Milton Hershey School, he appointed Hershey Trust as administrator of the school trust.

+In 1925, Hershey Trust established Hershey National Bank as a subsidiary to handle its commercial banking business, allowing the parent company to focus on the growing demands of managing the school trust.

+Milton Hershey died in 1945 and bequeathed the stock of Hershey Trust to the Milton Hershey School Trust.

+The company sold the Hershey Bank to PNC Financial in 1986.

+Hershey Trust began growing its private wealth management business in the 1980s, eventually gaining 500 clients with $1.1 billion of managed assets.
+The wealth management business was sold to Bryn Mawr Trust Co. in 2011 for $18 million.

 2011 investigation of the Hershey Trust Company

-In February 2011, Robert Reese (grandson of H. B. Reese the inventor of Reese's Peanut Butter Cups), a former board member and president of the Trust, filed a lawsuit against the Hershey Trust Company alleging that Trust had been improperly using the Trust's money.
+In February 2011, Robert Reese (grandson of H. B. Reese the inventor of Reese's Peanut Butter Cups), a former board member and president of the Trust, filed a lawsuit against the Hershey Trust Company alleging that board members had been improperly using the Trust's money.
 One particular issue was the purchase of the Wren Dale Golf Course, in which the Hershey Trust overpaid for the property, to the benefit of board members who were both owners of the Wren Dale Golf Course and on the Hershey Trust board.
 Reese withdrew the lawsuit in April 2011, due to deteriorating health.
 Reese suggested the Pennsylvania Attorney General had enough cause to investigate the Hershey Trust.

 In 2013, Kathleen Kane, the Pennsylvania Attorney General, announced the conclusion of a two-year investigation into the operations of the Hershey Trust Company, in which the Office of Attorney General and the Hershey Trust Company agreed that there was a finding of no wrongdoing, but reforms were required of the trust company.